DSACMS/ospo-guide/growing/mentorship.md

 ## Definitions

 **<dt>The Federal Retirement Cliff</dt>**
-<dd>According to OMB.gov’s most recent data in 2024, "for every 1 employee under the age of 30, there are 7 over the age of 50."</dd> Source:[https://www.opm.gov/policy-data-oversight/data-analysis-documentation/federal-employment-reports/reports-publications/full-time-permanent-age-distributions/](https://www.opm.gov/policy-data-oversight/data-analysis-documentation/federal-employment-reports/reports-publications/full-time-permanent-age-distributions/)
+<dd>According to OMB.gov’s most recent data in 2024, "for every 1 employee under the age of 30, there are 7 over the age of 50."
+Source: https://www.opm.gov/policy-data-oversight/data-analysis-documentation/federal-employment-reports/reports-publications/full-time-permanent-age-distributions/</dd>

 ## Guidance